maul-esel/ahkbook/README.md

 With Jekyll, you can write your posts in HTML, Markdown (like this file) or Textile.

 ### Another important note:
-AutoHotkey syntax highlighting via `{% highlight ahk %}` currently doesn't work.
-I created an issue on Jekyll to address this.
-If anyone (a Ruby programmer?) knows how to fix this, please do so and send the author a pull request.
+AutoHotkey syntax highlighting via `{% highlight ahk %}` currently doesn't work on Github Pages (but it does locally).
+I sent a message to github support to adress this.

 Issues: